AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/pin-pages.md

 {{highlighted-preview}}

 You can pin your most important work in Adobe Workfront for increased visibility, better organization, and quicker access.
-Pinned pages are always accessible from the top of any page in the new Adobe Workfront experience.
+Pinned pages are always accessible from the top of any page in Workfront.

-You might be assigned to a Layout Template that has pages already pinned (as described in [Customize pinned pages using a layout template](../../administration-and-setup/customize-workfront/use-layout-templates/customize-pinned-pages.md)).
+You might be assigned to a layout template that has pages already pinned (as described in [Customize pinned pages using a layout template](../../administration-and-setup/customize-workfront/use-layout-templates/customize-pinned-pages.md)).
 Any pages you pin display to the right of any existing pins.

 ## Access requirements